ihusic1/OnlineVinylStore/README.md

 ## Contact
-If you have any questions or suggestions, feel free to contact us at ihusic1@etf.unsa.ba
+If you have any questions or suggestions, please feel free to contact us at ihusic1@etf.unsa.ba

 ## Interface Preview